-

 A smooth and mild medium roast coffee made from 100% Arabica beans for auto drip machines.

-Pros: taste, quality, convenience
+Pros: taste, quality, consistency

 -